 Promotion: As part of her crusade to raise public awareness of the Garden, Eloise began to write for publication.
 In 1911 she wrote, in a weekly series, 22 articles about native plants that was published in the Sunday Minneapolis Tribune.
 She also gave Garden tours.
 In the following years she published numerous other articles.
 Between 1910 and 1918 she put on an exhibit about the Wild Botanic Garden in the horticulture building at the State Fair.

 You can read her 1911 weekly articles in our Education Archive.
 In addition, they are also found in Martha Hellander's book The Wild Gardener, along with a large number of her other writings.
-Some of these are also found in the our Site Archive.
+Many of these are also found in the our Site Archive.

 In August of 1913 Minneapolis hosted a convention for the American Florists and Ornamental Horticulturists.
 Eloise supplied a display of native wild flowers - whichever ones nature deemed to provide at meeting time.
 (HTML version of her report).

 Her January 1914 letter to Parks Superintendent Theodore Wirth - summarizes why the Garden is so important and so enjoyable.